pchanial/python-for-data-scientists/source/ndarray.rst

 * Can it work on more than two arrays?
 Yes again!
 But you have to find an elementwise operation with more than two operands...

 * Since the replication is virtual, no memory is wasted.
 Broadcasting is fast.
-Use it wherever possible.
+Use it wherever possible, just keep an eye on the size of the broadcast result to make sure that it does not become too large.

 .. topic:: **Exercise**:
     :class: green